Auckland: Abbay’s Top Five Things To Do

 5. Maungawhau or Rangitoto, take in a city view from one of the 53 volcanic cones.

-While the Lonely Planet has made some solid recommendations, I have accumulated my own top 5 from living here for the past 4+ years.
-I’m thrilled to share them with you.
+While the Lonely Planet has made some solid recommendations, I have accumulated my own top 5 which I’m thrilled to share them with you.
 (At the end of this post, I’ve also included my recommended places to stay!)

 Abbay’s top five in Auckland…